MahendraC17/Exploratory-Data-Analysis---Renewable-Power-plants-In-UK/README.md

 # Exploratory Data Analysis of Renewable Power Plants in the UK

-Welcome to the exploratory data analysis (EDA) project focusing on renewable power plants in the United Kingdom.
-This project looks for the landscape of renewable energy sources, their distribution, capacity trends, and various other insights derived from extensive data analysis.

 ## 1. Feature Construction and Transformation:

-The project begins with meticulous feature construction and transformation to ensure comprehensive analysis.
+The project consists of meticulous feature construction and transformation to ensure comprehensive analysis.
 The dataset comprises several essential columns including:

 - `electrical_capacity`: The electrical capacity of the power plants.
 - `energy_source_level_1`, `energy_source_level_2`, `energy_source_level_3`: Hierarchical classification of energy sources.